 3.2.2.1.
 Wind farm Construction

-The main environmental aspects of the construction of a wind farm are commonly related to the machinery use during the groundwork and WTG assembly, as well as to the material consumption for the foundations and terrain adaptation.
+The main environmental aspects of the construction of a wind farm are commonly related to the machinery use during the groundwork and WTG assembly, as well as to the material consumption for the foundations.